Skip to main content

 import { AbstractController } from '@ima/core';

-export default class HomeController extends AbstractController {
+export class HomeController extends AbstractController {

 static get $dependencies() {